Post-traumatic stress disorder in children and adolescents: Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy (CBT) is an effective treatment for PTSD in children and adolescents.
 It is also an efficient method for treating related conditions, such as anxiety and depression, that may occur alongside PTSD.
 CBT significantly improves PTSD symptoms in children and adolescents who have experienced sexual abuse or trauma related to war.
-It more effective for treating PTSD in children and adolescents between the ages of 7 and 18 years.
+It is more effective for treating PTSD in children and adolescents between the ages of 7 and 18 years.

 Trauma-Focused Cognitive Behavioral Therapies

 Trauma-Focused Cognitive Behavioral Therapies (TF-CBTs) are the first-line treatment recommendation for pediatric PTSD.
-They lead to significant reductions in pediatric PTSD symptoms across short, mid, and long terms.TF-CBT is an effective treatment for post-traumatic stress symptoms in children, as well as for associated depressive, anxiety, and grief symptoms.
+They lead to significant reductions in pediatric PTSD symptoms across short, mid, and long terms.
+TF-CBT is an effective treatment for post-traumatic stress symptoms in children, as well as for associated depressive, anxiety, and grief symptoms.
 It is superior to control conditions, aligning with international guidelines that recommend it as a first-line treatment.

 TF-CBT is considered a "probably efficacious" intervention for preschool-aged children, since there are limited studies using different methods.
 When considering TF-CBT for preschoolers with PTSD symptoms, factors such as their language and cognitive abilities, family environment, cultural background, and the clinician's expertise should be taken into account.